utkarshcmu/grafana.org/content/blog/2018-02-23-timeshift-ep35.md

 		<img style="border-radius: 0;" src="/assets/img/blog/timeshift/grafanacon_eu_announcement.png" />
 	</div>
 	<div class="col col--sm-9 blog-plugin-grid__item grafanacon">
-		<h4><a href="https://ti.to/grafanacon/grafanacon-eu/with/mzbin4ciuxq" target="_blank">GrafanaCon EU General Admission Tickets are Sold Out!</a></h4>
+		<h4><a href="https://ti.to/grafanacon/grafanacon-eu" target="_blank">3 Tickets left for GrafanaCon EU!</a></h4>
 		<p>
-			<strong>BUT</strong> - We've reserved a small handful of Angel tickets that are still available.
-100% of the proceeds from these tickets will be donated to the <a href="http://eff.org" target="_blank">Electronic Frontier Foundation</a>,<br /> a nonprofit who focuses on defending civil liberties in a digital world.
+			100% of the proceeds from these tickets will be donated to the <a href="http://eff.org" target="_blank">Electronic Frontier Foundation</a>, a nonprofit who focuses on defending civil liberties in a digital world.
+Don't miss the opportunity to give to a good cause and join us for 2 days of talks about data visualization and fun in Amsterdam!
 		</p>
 		<p>
 			<strong>Each ticket gets you:</strong>